varungohil/Generalizing-Lottery-Tickets/README.md

 ### Using iterative_pruning.py
 Mandatory arguments:
 - --architecture : To specify the neural network architecture (vgg19 and resnet50)
-- --target-dataset      : The dataset to train on (cifar10, cifar100, fashionmnist, svhn)
+- --target-dataset      : The dataset to train on (cifar10, cifar100, fashionmnist, svhn, cifar10a, cifar10b)
-- --source-dataset      : The dataset using which winning ticket initialization was found (cifar10, cifar100, fashionmnist, svhn)
+- --source-dataset      : The dataset using which winning ticket initialization was found (cifar10, cifar100, fashionmnist, svhn, cifar10a, cifar10b)
 - --init_path   : Path to model with winning ticket initialization

 Optional arguments: